 E-Commerce Race.
 Which solution is a frontrunner? - Survey

 Once we had a great talk with a guy who is extremely popular co-founder of Meanbee and known as Magento guru - Tom Robertshaw.
 But the largest share of his popularity is gained thanks to the in-depth e-Commerce surveys which keep informed and up-to-date the global community of merchants together with platform developers.
-In April Tom has enriched his blog with one more detailed statistics and trends of 2014 .
-Thus, how do you think what shopping cart leads the world?
-What are the top 100K busiest sites?
+A decade ago, Tom enriched his blog with one more detailed e-commerce survey insights from 2014.
+He asked, what shopping cart was leading the world then, and what were the top 100K busiest sites?

 For this survey Tom has used a statistics provided by Alexa that appears to be an Amazon-owned company.
-Accordingly to the presented data the number one popular platform is Magento with a stable market share of 26%.
+Accordingly to the presented data the number one popular platform is Magento with a significant market share at the time.
 Second best has been claimed to be the most known WordPress plugin - WooCommerce.
 Some analytics may feel strange about that as it has been considered a solution for small web stores with a kind of limited opportunities.
 However, as it is said: “Homer sometimes nods” and this shopping cart has surpassed all expectations for sure.

-Other top leaders of the survey are PrestaShop and OpenCart with 8.2% and 8% respectively.
+Other top leaders of the survey are PrestaShop and OpenCart with notable market shares.
 They straightened their positions and increased the rates considerably.
-For OpenCart this growth can be marked with 50% plus to the previous ranks what is actually caused by new version release and a diversity of functional improvements.
+OpenCart experienced significant growth due to new version releases and functional improvements.
 Also, there is no surprise that Shopify has increased its rates offering a number of updates and opportunities like Payments, POS System and Shopify Mobile.

 However, not all platforms feel pleasant changes in their popularity.
 Zen Cart and osCommerce continue to go down on the rates being those shopping carts which have forgotten about enhancements and updates.